tfpk/mdbook-keeper/README.md

  - Specifying third-party crates to include when testing a mdbook.
 (DONE)
  - Running tests as part of the build, rather than as a seperate command.
 (DONE)
  - Only running tests on code that has changed.
-(IN PROGRESS)
+(DONE)
  - The ability to see compilation or build output as part of the book (both to aid in debugging, and possibly also as a permanent output).
 (TODO)